If your traffic is stuck, your strategy isn’t broken, it's incomplete. Let’s cut through the noise.

 By turning competitor success into a strategic framework not a finish line you avoid their limitations and define your own path forward.

-How to Do Content Gap Analysis (Step-by-Step)
+How to Do Content Gap Analysis: A 6-Step Workflow

 Content gap analysis isn’t a one-off audit; it's a repeatable, scalable process that sharpens your strategy and keeps your visibility future-proof.
 Whether you’re optimizing for organic growth, AI search, or conversion, this six-step method delivers clarity, precision, and results.

-1. Define Business and SEO Goals
+1. Step 1: Define Business and SEO Goals for Content Gap Analysis

 Before you dive into data, get clear on what “success” looks like.
 Are you trying to drive top-of-funnel traffic?
 Generate leads from high-intent queries?
 Build authority around a product category?